Eileen Morgan Johnson, CAE

-The Bylaws Committee is charged with reviewing the organization’s bylaws and current practices to ensure that they are synchronized.
-Over time, it is not uncommon for an organization’s practices to evolve so that they no longer follow the bylaws.
-The Bylaws Committee assesses why this has happened and recommends changes to either the organization’s practices or the bylaws.
-This group can also be used to review current best practices and governance trends and make recommendations on those the organization should consider adopting.
+The Bylaws Committee is charged with reviewing the association’s bylaws and current practices to ensure that they are synchronized.
+Over time, it is not uncommon for an association’s practices to evolve so that they no longer follow the bylaws.
+The Bylaws Committee assesses why this has happened and recommends changes to either the association’s practices or the bylaws.
+This group can also be used to review current best practices and governance trends and make recommendations on those the association should consider adopting.

 Donors who are not on the board can serve on the Capital Campaign Committee.
 Their commitment is not open-ended, and they may be more willing to serve in this capacity.
 The Capital Campaign Committee may work with the Finance Committee, the Membership Committee, or the Program Committee.

 Since it should take less than a year to develop or update an existing strategic plan, this task can be assigned to an ad hoc committee or a task force.
-Many organizations will choose to make it an ad hoc committee.
+Many associations will choose to make it an ad hoc committee.
 Members of the Strategic Planning Committee are responsible for developing or updating an existing strategic plan for the full board’s approval.
 They may also monitor the implementation of the plan and report on its progress to the full board.
 This ad hoc committee may work closely with the Finance Committee, the Membership Committee, and the Program Committee.

 Task forces by their nature are designed to bring people together to solve a problem.
 Task forces are short in duration and specific in focus.
 Below are some examples.

 When it is time to brainstorm about ideas to keep an association relevant in the face of changing demographics or trends, a New Program Development Task Force might be the answer.
-It can bring board members, members, consultants, funders, and representatives of the community together to find a creative solution to the organization’s challenges.
+It can bring board members, members, consultants, funders, and representatives of the community together to find a creative solution to the association’s challenges.

 Organizations that use special-events fundraising such as concerts, golf tournaments, walk-a-thons, or auctions may use a Special-Events Fundraising Task Force to help plan and carry out an event.
 This task force may work with the Finance Committee or other committees involved in fundraising.

-It is advisable to conduct an environmental scan before making a decision that will impact the organization.
+It is advisable to conduct an environmental scan before making a decision that will impact the association.
 A task force might be charged with conducting an environmental scan for proposed actions such as going global, forming a subsidiary, or launching a certification program.

-Not every organization uses advisory councils.
+Not every association uses advisory councils.
 Unlike task forces, advisory councils may exist for many years.
 They have no governance responsibility, so they are not referred to as boards.
 Below are some examples of advisory councils.

-The association should be careful to use an advisory council only so long as there is a benefit to the organization.
+The association should be careful to use an advisory council only so long as there is a benefit to the association.
 Keeping a President’s Council in place solely to provide a free trip to the annual meeting for former board chairs as a reward for past service does not meet that standard.
-Scheduling meetings with the CEO, the board leadership, and the President’s Council one or more times a year to take advantage of the expertise and experience of the council’s members can benefit the organization, particularly if members of the council are from different industries or bring other diverse views to the organization.
+Scheduling meetings with the CEO, the board leadership, and the President’s Council one or more times a year to take advantage of the expertise and experience of the council’s members can benefit the association, particularly if members of the council are from different industries or bring other diverse views to the association.